MarcinSkic/fourth-semester/README.md

 # Web Apps Basics
 Class in Uni about frontend languages and developing websites.
-[Final project](https://github.com/MarcinSkic/site-project-uni)
+> Final project in *site-project-uni* directory

 ---
 ### Used technologies